 All grantees other than scholarship recipients are required to provide a match.
 A match is the portion of project costs not borne by the Institute.
-Match includes both cash and in-kind contributions.
+Match Start Printed Page 57393includes both cash and in-kind contributions.
 Cash match is the direct outlay of funds by the grantee or a third party to support the project.
 Examples of cash match are the dedication of funds to support a new employee or purchase new equipment to carry out the project or the application of project income (e.g., tuition or the proceeds of sales of grant products) generated during the grant period to grant costs.
-In-kind match consists of contributions of time and/or services of current staff members, space, supplies, etc., made to the project by the grantee or others (e.g., advisory board members) working directly on the project or that portion of the grantee's federally approved indirect cost rate that exceeds the Guideline's limit of permitted charges (75 percent of salaries and benefits).
+In-kind match consists of contributions of time and/or services of current staff members, space, supplies, etc., made to the project by the grantee or others (e.g., advisory board members) working directly on the project or that portion of the grantee's Federally approved indirect cost rate that exceeds the Guideline's limit of permitted charges (75% of salaries and benefits).

 Under normal circumstances, allowable match may be incurred only during the project period.
 When appropriate, and with the prior written permission of the Institute, match may be incurred from the date of the Board of Directors' approval of an award.
 Match does not include the time of participants attending an education program.
 The amount and nature of required match depends on the type of grant (see section III.).

 The grantee is responsible for ensuring that the total amount of match proposed is actually contributed.
 If a proposed contribution is not fully met, the Institute may reduce the award amount accordingly, in order to maintain the ratio originally provided for in the award agreement (see section VII.E.1.).